LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 This command will show you all the submitted jobs and their detail through an interactive Terminal UI (TUI).

+!!! tip
-> To select and copy text hold the SHIFT or OPTION key.
+    To select and copy text hold the SHIFT or OPTION key.

 ## 🏆 Collect Results